 The planet’s sixth mass extinction is currently occurring, and this time due to human activity with many of the world’s iconic species facing extermination in the wild.
 Australia has one of the world’s worst records of modern extinction (54) and longest lists of threatened species (909, IUCN) including our iconic koalas which are listed as vulnerable to extinction in NSW and QLD.

-That’s the reason the heroes of our Prevent a Local Extinction campaign are sporting stripes!
+That’s why the heroes of our Prevent a Local Extinction campaign are sporting stripes!
 As a warning of the path our local koalas are headed down.
 If we don’t prevent it, they will cease to exist locally in the wild.
 How bad is that?
 (The koala in our campaign only has three feet.
-His fourth foot was missing in the original image, but in real life we also have a beautiful, young koala in care who is missing a foot from birth.
+His fourth foot was missing in the original image, but in real life we also have a beautiful, young koala in care who is missing a fourth foot from birth.
 He has a fighting yet gentle nature and is named Triumph, but more on him later!)